nulib-ds/dsgn-106/1-from-ideas-to-low-fidelity-mockups/1-from-ideas-to-mockups-testing.md

 > ## Case Study: Ride-On Vehicle for Robbie
 >
 > A young boy Robbie, born without arms, wants to steer a ride-on car with his foot.
 The team brainstormed over 25-50 different ideas, and eventually settled on three functionally distinct solution sets to meet Robbie's needs.
 While each solution set is represented by a single sketch and idea, there are many ways to build and test each of these solution sets.
-[See Robbie's Design Story Card here](https://docs.google.com/document/d/1_sTvfSKa25W4MTQ1hT_9D_I6mUyQhYUtl2fplygB3SU/edit?usp=sharing) and an excerpt is shown in [Figure 6](six).
+[See Robbie's Design Story Card here](https://docs.google.com/document/d/1_sTvfSKa25W4MTQ1hT_9D_I6mUyQhYUtl2fplygB3SU/edit?usp=sharing) and an excerpt is shown in [Figure 6](one-six).
 >
 > ```{figure} ./photos/6.png
 > ---
-> name: six
+> name: one-six
 > ---
 > Portion of a Design Story Card to learn more about how ideas address Robbie's need of steering and driving a ride-on car.
 The team's current mission statement is at the top and three potential solutions with, exploratory questions, are below.
 Images courtesy of all teams from 2017 Fall DTC - Section 2.
 > ```